Skills assessment tips for Corporate Services Managers

 What is a Corporate Services Manager?

-The criteria for this occupation are set by the Australian and New Zealand Standard Classification of Occupations, known as ANZSCO.
+Australian and New Zealand Standard Classification of Occupations, known as ANZSCO.
 Anyone applying for a skills assessment for migration purposes is expected to meet all the requirements.
 You may have worked in this role in another country, where expectations were different.
 ANZSCO sets its criteria based on the requirements of Australian industry and employers.
 0

 ANZSCO states: